symfony/symfony-docs/cookbook/security/acl.rst

 of other users; besides, you yourself want to be able to edit all comments.
 In this scenario, ``Comment`` would be the domain object that you want to restrict access to.
-You could take several approaches to accomplish this using Symfony2, two basic approaches are (non-exhaustive):
+You could take several approaches to accomplish this using Symfony, two basic approaches are (non-exhaustive):

 - *Enforce security in your business methods*: Basically, that means keeping a reference inside each ``Comment`` to all users who have access, and then